-Here you will find all reviews and media pertaining to my projects and research, as well as my own blogs and journalistic endeavours.
+Here you will find all reviews and media pertaining to my projects and research, as well as details of consultancy and film collaborations.

 Mention in Daily Kos: More On Robert Mercer: Delete Your Account –Or– The Carnage Of Data Fascism – Freeraven – 1st March 2017

 Quoted in The Observer: Robert Mercer: the big data billionaire waging war on mainstream media by Carole Cadwalladr – 26th February 2017

 Quoted in The Washington Post: After working for Trump’s campaign, British data firm eyes new U.S. government contracts – 17th February 2017